jan-revay/initPC/README.md

 13. Make the core Linux init script Debian based (i.e. other distros just add stuff to the Debian base init script)
 14. Maybe replace the Debian variants (Ubuntu, PopOS...) with a single Ansible script with conditionals?
 15. Do some research on whether snap and flatpak packages work in WSL resp. which alternative package manager to use in WSL
-16. Consider running whole `./run_all.sh` script as sudo and removing `sudo` commands from the script.
+16. Consider running the whole `./run_all.sh` script as sudo and removing `sudo` commands from the script.
+17. Shorten the names of branches I use most often devel -> dev, testing -> test